inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 ### Triggering an update on pypi

 PyPI works by releases that is we have to increase the version number for a release to happen and create the release on github.
-For pyfm2d this means updating the version number in the `pyproject.yml` file.
+For pyfm2d this means first updating the version number in the `pyproject.yml` file.

 ```
 [build-system]